zeehio/META-SHARE/misc/docs/META-SHARE_Installation_Manual.rst

    applications and lighttpd; it basically messes up the URL after HTTP submits. ``FORCE_SCRIPT_NAME= ""`` fixes the issue and hence is required for lighttpd use.

+-  ``ALLOWED_HOSTS = [ 'www.example.com' ]

+   A list of strings representing the host/domain names this META-SHARE instance can be served at.

 -  ``STORAGE_PATH = '/path/to/storage/path'``